The Jeanette Lipman Children's Defense Clinic

 - To help students develop an appreciation for the responsibilities of both prosecutors and defense attorneys concerning discovery and investigation, and to prepare them to properly inform their clients about the collateral consequences of juvenile adjudications.

-- This is to help students understand the roles everyone plays in juvenile court and how we can all collaborate to ensure the best outcomes for our clients.
+- To help students understand the roles everyone plays in juvenile court and how we can all collaborate to ensure the best outcomes for our clients.

 - To help students learn the foundational underpinnings of excellence in client representation and case development, and experience the integration of their prior traditional coursework and skills training.